thinknoack/wwbb/README.md

 clone this repo and run vagrant up.

-Go through the install process to get your DB up and running.
-If no data base is installed.
-You may have to run
+create a database

 	mysql> create database vagrant;
-	Query OK, 1 row affected (0.00 sec)

-	mysql> grant all privileges on 'vagrant'.* to 'vagrant'@'localhost' identified by 'uservagrant';
+	mysql> grant all privileges on 'vagrant'.* to 'vagrant'@'localhost' identified by 'vagrant';

 	This is the key for the above. db * user pass

+delete all the files in the wordpress/ directory except the backbone directory

+visit the localhost

 After you get setup with WP.
 Add some content.
 Add the JSON API plugin.